KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 - **Total Score:**
   The sum of all scores from all attempts made by the player.

+- **Most Used Doll**
+  Showing most used doll by a player and how many time does the player use said doll

 - **Count:**
   The total number of attempts the player has made.